AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

    }
    ```

-### Test with AccelByte Gaming Services
+### Test with AGS

-For testing this sample app which is running locally with `AccelByte Gaming Services`,
-the `gRPC server` needs to be exposed to the internet.
-To do this without requiring public IP, we can use something like [ngrok](https://ngrok.com/).
+To test the sample app, which runs locally with AGS, the `gRPC server` needs to be connected to the internet.
+To do this without requiring public IP, you can use [ngrok](https://ngrok.com/).

-1. Run this `gRPC server` sample app by using command below.
+1. Run this `gRPC server` sample app by using the following command:

    ```shell
    docker compose up --build
    ```

-2. Sign-in/sign-up to [ngrok](https://ngrok.com/) and get your auth token in `ngrok` dashboard.
+2. Sign in or sign up to [ngrok](https://ngrok.com/) and get your authtoken from the ngrok dashboard.

-3. In this sample app root directory, run the following helper command to expose `gRPC server` port in local development environment to the internet.
-Take a note of the `ngrok` forwarding URL e.g. `http://0.tcp.ap.ngrok.io:xxxxx`.
+3. In this sample app root directory, run the following helper command to expose the gRPC server port in the local development environment to the internet.
+Take note of the `ngrok` forwarding URL (e.g., `http://0.tcp.ap.ngrok.io:xxxxx`).

    ```
    make ngrok NGROK_AUTHTOKEN=xxxxxxxxxxx
    ```

-   > :warning: **If you are running [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) stack alongside this sample app as mentioned in [Test Observability](#test-observability)**: Run the above
-   command in `grpc-plugin-dependencies` directory instead of this sample app directory.
-   This way, the `gRPC server` will be called via `Envoy` service within `grpc-plugin-dependencies` stack instead of directly.
+   > :warning: **If you are running [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) stack alongside this sample app as mentioned in the [Test observability](#test-observability) section**: Run the above command in `grpc-plugin-dependencies` directory instead of this sample app directory.
+This way, the `gRPC server` will be called via `Envoy` service within the `grpc-plugin-dependencies` stack instead of directly.

-4. [Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html) with `confidential` client type with the following permissions.
+4. [Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html) with `confidential` client type.
 Keep the `Client ID` and `Client Secret`.

    - NAMESPACE:{namespace}:MATCHMAKING:RULES [CREATE, READ, UPDATE, DELETE]
    - NAMESPACE:{namespace}:MATCHMAKING:FUNCTIONS [CREATE, READ, UPDATE, DELETE]